Second week of coding

 I created an example to demonstrate how one can render multiple bonds (double and triple).
 This required me to write an algorithm to detect bonding.
 I used this as a reference and made a few tweaks of my own to detect the presence of double/triple bonds from interatomic distances.
-The math involved in generating the coordinates of bonds was quite intriguing.
+The math involved in bond detection was quite intriguing.

 What is coming up next week?

 Try to implement the above models using shaders.
 Try implementing the ribbon model using the

 vtkProteinRibbonFilter.
 The rest will be decided in the meeting with the mentors.

 Predicting bonds had been a problem since the past few weeks, it was resolved to a large extent by

 vtkSimpleBondPerceiver being its inability to predict multiple bonds).